The Adventures of Buckaroo Banzai

 It comes as little surprise in retrospect that director Richter is responsible for the screenplay that became Philip Kaufman's excellent 1978 Invasion of the Body Snatchers.
 In its focus on technology and personal achievement (to the extent of naming one character "Perfect Tommy"), Adventures also works as a critique on the rise of a pastel-coloured consumer dystopia.
 Note the number of times the film features an extra calling out "It's Buckaroo Banzai!" or clutching a copy of the "Buckaroo Banzai" comic book: it is on the one hand a desperately flippant ploy to create a cult of personality whole cloth, and on the other a means by which to express the studied artificiality of a decade.

-A feature-length commentary from Richter and writer Earl Mac Rauch (as fictional Hong Kong Cavalier Reno) is a teeth-gritting affair that alternates between some genuinely interesting anecdotes from Richter and Rauch's egregious decision to "prank" his audience by suggesting that the film is actually a documentary based on the "real" Buckaroo Banzai.
-Lengthy discussions on how much Peter Weller resembles Buckaroo and the multitude of untold stories in the "real" Banzai's life aren't funny to begin with and fail to be funny upon multiple repetitions.
-I hate, hate, hate commentary tracks like this, and more unfortunately, the lack of respect shown the audience by such a gimmick undermines the very quality that has engendered loyalty to the Buckaroo Banzai phenomena.
+A feature-length commentary from Richter and writer Earl Mac Rauch (as fictional Hong Kong Cavalier Reno) is a teeth-gritting affair owing to Richter and Rauch's egregious decision to "prank" their audience by suggesting that the film is actually a documentary based on the "real" Buckaroo Banzai.
+Lengthy discussions of how much Peter Weller resembles Buckaroo and the multitude of untold stories in the "real" Banzai's life aren't funny to begin with and fail to be funny upon multiple repetitions.
+I hate, hate, hate commentary tracks like this, and more unfortunately, the lack of respect shown the audience by such a gimmick undermines the very quality that has engendered loyalty to the Buckaroo Banzai phenomenon.
 Worsening matters is a subtitle commentary called "Pinky Carruthers' Unknown Facts" and a 23-minute documentary, "Buckaroo Banzai Declassified", which begins as a typical promotional piece and ends with more of Richter pretending that Banzai's a real guy.
 It's all tiresome and disingenuous in a way that the film is not.

 You'll also find character profiles (Buckaroo's is enhanced by movie shots), a photo gallery, and something called "Banzai Institute Archives," tediously including mock album covers for Buckaroo's nonexistent band.
-Of greater interest are text reproductions of less than sterling print reviews circa the film's release.
-Jet Car All Access allows an intimate look at Buckaroo's car for those who are not only geekily curious about a campy construct but also geekily curious about fake cars.
+Of greater interest are text reproductions of less-than-sterling print reviews circa the film's release.
+Jet Car All Access allows an intimate look at Buckaroo's car for those who are geekily curious not only about a campy construct but also about fake cars.
 I of course use the term "geek" with love and respect.
-The trailer for a Fox spin-off that died on the vine plus a 1.85 anamorphic teaser for The Adventures of Buckaroo Banzai Across the Eighth Dimension itself round out the disc.
+The trailer for a Fox spin-off that died on the vine plus a 1.85:1 anamorphic teaser for The Adventures of Buckaroo Banzai Across the 8th Dimension itself round out the disc.
 The superfluous NUON technology appears here, its flashy vestigiality mirroring the quality of the bountiful extras.
 Die-hard fans might be amused--Richter, et al can only hope for patient bemusement from the rest.
 Originally published: January 22, 2002.